shitaldugar/photography-site/README.md

 1.General Information 2.Technologies 3.Live Demo 4.Features
 # 1.General Information
 I have created a photography site where you can see many beautiful pictures of nature.
 You will get mesmerized by seeing those pictures.
-I have added nav bar so that you can go to particular photo directly.
+I have added nav bar so that you can go to particular photo directly.<br/>
+This website is fully responsive.
 # 2.Technologies
 HTML <br/>
 CSS